supertuxkart/stk-addons/INSTALL.md

 If you also want the registration page to work you must change the keys `CAPTCHA_SITE_KEY` and `CAPTCHA_SECRET` in the `config.php`.

+Some example Apache and Nginx conf files are inside the `install/` directory, those are configured to make the instance available locally when going to the url `stk-addons.localhost`.

+For the example configs to work properly add the following line `127.0.0.1   stk-addons.localhost` inside the `/etc/hosts` files (or whatever hosts file your platform uses).

 ## API (optional)
 The API is required for in-game access to the add-on system.
 It only works if URL rewriting is enabled (see below).
-In the default configuration, the API resides in a subfolder of the website (`/api`), but on the production STK Addons server, it's in a sub-domain (`api.stkaddons.net`).
+In the default configuration, the API resides in a subfolder of the website (`/api`).

 ## URL Rewriting (optional)
 We make heavy use of URL rewriting (the download statistics, the API, nice URL paths).
 Make sure that `mod_rewrite` is installed and enabled.